07th-mod/higurashi-sui-merger/README.md

+# DO NOT USE THIS REPO ANYMORE
+## Please use the c# version of the merger located here: https://github.com/07th-mod/cs-sui-merger

+To clean up the organization repo list, please transfer this repo back to my account.

+# DO NOT USE THIS REPO ANYMORE

 # higurashi-sui-merger

 This program merges the sui .xml instructions into MG formatted game scripts.
 Two merged scripts are generated - one